till-tietz/till-tietz/README.md

 ### Work + Interests:

 -  Bayesian methods for causal inference & Machine Learning
+-  ML for Causal Inference from observational data without strong ignorability
 -  Trying to tackle problems related to selection bias and m-graph learning
 -  Developing and maintining R-Packages
--  Doing more work in and learning more about C++ these days
+-  Doing more work in C++ and Python these days

 ### Current Package Development: